duckdb/duckdb-web/docs/data/multiple_files/overview.md

 The `read_parquet` function can accept a list of filenames as the input parameter.

-Read three Parquet files and treat them as a single table.
+Read three Parquet files and treat them as a single table:

 ```sql
 SELECT *